ashleybaxter/iamashley/_posts/2017-03-27-a-look-at-jacks-figures-7-months-in.markdown

 <h3>Jack's Strategy</h3>

-When I launched Jack I had no idea what would work.
+When I launched With Jack I had no idea what would work.
 I still don't.
 But 6-7 months in I'm building a better picture of where to focus my time, energy and money.

 Content is performing well.
 I think this is because most insurers don't cater their content to creative professionals.
 They can tell you why a tradesman needs insurance or a solicitor, but not a <a href="https://withjack.co.uk/insurance-for-web-designers/">web designer</a> or developer.